mnpopcenter/ipumsr/cran-comments.md

 ## Purpose of release
-This release simply fixes one test that broke due to changes in the latest release of dependency haven.
+This release fixes one bug and refactors the code used to create `labelled` vectors.

 ## Test environments
-* local Windows, R 4.0.0
+* local Windows, R 4.0.2
 * win builder release and devel
 * Travis-CI Linux R 3.2, 3.6, release and devel
 * MacOS High Sierra via R-hub